 Traditionally, you must have software to access, just like you needed e-mail software to send an e-mail and you need a web browser to see a web page.
 There are very few good ones out there and they all cost money.
-So if you want uncensored Usenet access you need a provider (like us) and then you need software to be able to connect.
-As you can imagine, this is a little bit too much to ask of someone that is just learning about Usenet, so some providers started providing software with their accounts.
-These are all either made by that provider and 'ok' or licensed retail software that's good, but ALL of them are restricted to being used only with the provider you bought the account with....except us.
+So if you want to access uncensored newsgroups then you need an account and then you need software to be able to connect to that account.
+As you can imagine, this is a little bit too much to ask of someone that is just learning about the platform, so some services started providing software with their accounts.
+These are all either made by that provider and 'ok' or licensed retail software that's good, but ALL of them are restricted to being used only with the service you bought the account with....except us.

-The traditional problem with Usenet is that it requires software to access it.
-New users just get lost trying to get started accessing with software.
+The traditional problem with the platform is that it requires software to access it.
+New users just get lost trying to get started with client software.
 Any software.
-Newsbin is powerful but it needs to be a lot more user-friendly, so we wrote tutorials to help totally new users get started using Newsbin the first time.
+Newsbin is powerful but it needs to be a lot more user-friendly, so many users prefer to use an NZB downloader (see NZBGet vs. SABnzbd).

-The other problem with needing software to access is that there is no good software for smartphones. iPhone/Android have nothing even 'ok' available, so right there 50% of all Internet traffic is excluded from accessing.
+The other problem with needing software is that there have traditionally been no good options for smartphones. iPhone/Android have nothing even 'ok' available, so right there 50% of all Internet traffic is excluded from accessing.
 This isn't right, so we offer a web-based interface.
-It doesn't include every newsgroup, only the largest ones, but the idea is to let someone access without software on a computer (maybe they are at work and can't install software or just think it's confusing), smartphone, or tablet easily.
+It doesn't include every group, only the largest ones, but the idea is to let someone get started without software on a computer (maybe they are at work and can't install software or just think it's confusing), smartphone, or tablet easily.
 They can browse the files in newsgroups, they can add them to their list so they are easy to come back to (like bookmarking), or they can search for something they like.
 When they see a file they want, they can select to download it without having to stop browsing, and we let them know when it's ready to actually download.

 A couple of other providers offer a web-based interface as well, but they either only offer this (no direct Usenet access) or charge extra for it in some way.
 We do not, and we want to emphasize that we are all-inclusive.
 We have everything our clients need and they will not be charged extra for anything, ever.

 Essentially, anyone that knows what they are doing is going to be using software and will never even see the web-based interface.
 Totally new users need to be using software to get the best experience.
-Accessing with software gives you access to so much more data and is the best way to access if they can get comfortable with it.
+So much more data is available with News reader software and it is the best way to get started if they can get comfortable with it.
 But, if they just don't want to use software, or can't (like on an iPhone/Android) then we have a comfortable interface for them.